testdouble/mocktail/docs/example_test.md

 Outside-in test driven development flips the order of operations: once we know what the subject needs to do, we imagine new subordinate units to delegate the work to and use our test to specify the relationship between the subject and its dependencies.
-We would continue this process until we were left with a number of irreducibly simple, single-responsibility units of domain logic that could largely be implemented via straightforward tests (without mocks), often as pure functions.
+We would repeat this process until we were left with a number of irreducibly simple, single-responsibility units of domain logic that could largely be implemented via straightforward tests (without mocks), often as pure functions.
 This way, simplicity is baked into the process instead of an